 Bottom Line: Well-Designed Cash Wraps Can Make a Difference

 A good cash wrap will facilitate quick checkouts, returns, and inventory deliveries.
 It can encourage shoppers to purchase more and alert your employees of customer needs.
-Remember that while the cash wrap supercharges your retail space, a modern POS system like the one offered by Lightspeed supercharges your entire retail operation.
-Try it free for 14 days.
+Remember to balance the space for work, last-minute purchases, and customer support.